Lansdowne Yonkers FC

 Lansdowne Yonkers FC (formerly Lansdowne Bhoys FC) is an American soccer club based in Yonkers, New York.
 Founded in 1997, the team plays in Region I of the United States Adult Soccer Association.
-The club, also known as the ‘Bhoys’, was formed by Irish American immigrants in 1997 and wears the same colours as Celtic FC.
-While including Irish players on its teams, there is a distinct multinational feel to the club as they have featured players from the USA, New Zealand, Ivory Coast, Germany, Jamaica, and Gambia.
+The club, also known as the "Bhoys", was formed by Irish American immigrants in 1997 and wears the same colours as Celtic FC.
+While including Irish players on its teams, there is a distinct multinational feel to the club as they have featured players from the US, New Zealand, Ivory Coast, Germany, Jamaica, and Gambia.

 The Lansdowne Yonkers FC honorary President is ESPN soccer analyst Tommy Smyth.

 Honors

 League

-Cosmopolitan Soccer League Division 1 4-time winner (2013-14, 2014–15, 2015-16, 2016–17).
+Cosmopolitan Soccer League Division 1 4-time winner (2013–14, 2014–15, 2015–16, 2016–17).

-Eastern Premier Soccer League 1-time winner (2020-21).
+Eastern Premier Soccer League 1-time winner (2020–21).

 Lamar Hunt US Open Cup

 The Lamar Hunt US Open Cup is the American version of the FA Cup in England.
 The U.S. Open Cup includes professional teams from the USASA, NPSL, PDL, USL, as well as NASL and MLS.
 Similar to the FA Cup in England, amateur teams can qualify their way through their regions to take on the top Professional teams.

 In 2016 Lansdowne Yonkers FC made its way to the 3rd Round proper of the 2016 Lamar Hunt US Open Cup, eliminating the Long Island Rough Riders of the Premier Development League and Pittsburgh Riverhounds of United Soccer League.